This page is sponsored by:

 biography

-Born Norman Neale Williams II in Los Angeles on June 15, 1940, handsome actor Aron Kincaid has enjoyed a lengthy career as an actor and artist.
+Aron Kincaid Born Norman Neale Williams II in Los Angeles on June 15, 1940, handsome actor Aron Kincaid enjoyed a lengthy career as an actor and artist.
 As a child growing up in southern California, his early life was marred by the death of his Army Air Force father, whose plane was shot down during World War II.
-Kincaid began painting with oils while still a child; by happenstance, when he was ten years old his mother sold his portrait of film-noir actress Viveca Lindfors for $100 in art supplies.
+Kincaid began painting with oils while still a child; by happenstance, when he was ten years old his mother sold his portrait of film noir actress Viveca Lindfors for $100 in art supplies.
 He developed a taste for acting as a teenager, and his first film was an hour-long 8mm color/sound film that he produced, directed, and acted in titled The Fall of Nineveh (1957), shot while he was a high school student in Oakland.
 After graduation, Kincaid enrolled at UCLA, majoring in cinematography with a minor in the humanities.
-An admirer of the work of Cecil B. DeMille, Kincaid was offered an opportunity to work with the great director.
+An admirer of Cecil B. DeMille, Kincaid was offered an opportunity to work with the great director.
 However, DeMille's death in January 1959 occurred before Kincaid was finished with his college studies.

 Beefcake shots of Aron Kincaid from the 1960s